Sydney Pickrem: Career

-2017 World Championships
+2017 World Aquatic Championships

-Pickrem competed at the 2017 World Championships where she participated in both the 200 and 400 individual medleys.
-She qualified for the final with the third fastest time in the 200 m, putting her in the running for a medal.
-In the final Pickrem met with disappointment when she suddenly pulled out of the pool after the 50 m butterfly after apparently swallowing too much water.
-She bounced back and captured a bronze medal in the 400 m individual medley, setting a personal best in the process.
-After the race an emotional Pickrem said "As much as I felt like I disappointed Canada in my 200 IM, to come back and be able to get on the podium, it's just a relief and really exciting.
+Pickrem competed at the 2017 World Championships where she participated in both the 200m and 400m individual medleys.
+She qualified for the final with the third fastest time in the 200m, putting her in the running for a medal.
+In the final Pickrem met with disappointment when she suddenly pulled out of the pool after the 50m butterfly after apparently swallowing too much water.
+She bounced back and captured a bronze medal in the 400m individual medley, setting a personal best in the process.
+After the race an emotional Pickrem said "As much as I felt like I disappointed Canada in my 200m IM, to come back and be able to get on the podium, it's just a relief and really exciting.
 I'm proud to be Canadian and do that for Canada."

+2016 Olympics

+In 2016, she was officially named to Canada's Olympic team for the 2016 Summer Olympics where she performed admirably, finishing sixth in the 200m individual medley as a 19 year old.
+In the 400m individual medley, she finished 12th in the preliminary heats and failed to advance to the finals.

-2019 World Championships
+2019 World Aquatic Championships

 The 2019 World Championships were one of Pickrem's most decorated events.
-She won her second bronze medal in the 200 m individual medley.
+She won her second bronze medal in the 200m individual medley.
 Pickrem won a second bronze medal while swimming the breaststroke leg of the women's medley relay together with Penny Oleksiak, Maggie Mac Neil, and Kylie Masse.
-She set a Canadian record in the 200 m breaststroke on her way to winning her third bronze medal of the competition.
+She set a Canadian record in the 200m breaststroke on her way to winning her third bronze medal of the competition.
 Her three individual bronze medals meant that she was the most decorated Canadian female swimmer at the FINA World Championships, as some of Oleksiak's medals were won in relays.

-2020 Summer Olympics
+2020 Olympics

-Named to Canada's 2020 Olympic team, Pickrem won a bronze medal as part of Canada's 4×100 m medley relay team, again alongside Masse, Mac Neil and Oleksiak.
+Named to Canada's 2020 Olympic team, Pickrem won a bronze medal as part of Canada's 4×100m medley relay team, again alongside Masse, Mac Neil and Oleksiak.
 In an interview post-race, Pickrem gained a viral social media moment when she accidentally cursed on live television while stating how nervous she was for her leg of the race.
-A non-Covid related illness forced Pickrem out of starting her favoured individual events the 400 m individual medley and 100 m breaststroke, where she had just won medals at in the FINA World Championships.
-She would swim the 200 m medley and place in sixth position.
+A non-Covid related illness forced Pickrem out of starting her favoured individual events the 400m individual medley and 100m breaststroke, where she had just won medals in the FINA World Championships.
+She also swam the 200m medley at the 2020 Olympics and placed in sixth position.